New Testament

 When Boaz had finished eating and drinking and was in good spirits, he went over to lie down at the far end of the grain pile.
 Ruth approached quietly, uncovered his feet and lay down.
 In the middle of the night something startled the man; he turned—and there was a woman lying at his feet!
 “Who are you?” he asked.
 “I am your servant Ruth,” she said.
 “Spread the corner of your garment over me, since you are a guardian-redeemer of our family.”
 Ruth 3: 7-9

-Ruth comes “home”; she finds her new home with the chosen family of Israel and becomes the great-grandmother of God’s chosen king, David, the shepherd boy, who will unite the twelve tribes.
+Ruth comes “home”; she finds her new home with the chosen family of Israel and becomes the great-grandmother of God’s chosen king, David, the shepherd boy, who will reunite the twelve tribes.
 Naomi is also redeemed, filled and blessed when she returns home.
 Perhaps Ruth redeems the family of Lot as well.
 Later, in Israel’s timeline, the prophet, Isaiah, will prophesy of the coming Messiah as the Redeemer of Israel:

 And now the Lord says—he who formed me in the womb to be his servant to bring Jacob back to him and gather Israel to himself, for I am honored in the eyes of the Lord and my God has been my strength—